CAN SOCIAL SECURITY TAKE AWAY YOUR BENEFITS?

 To determine medical improvement, the SSA uses outlines their certain rules and procedures.

-There is a statutory requirement that allows the SSA to review your entitlement to benefits.
+There is a requirement that allows the SSA to review whether you qualify for benefits.
 They review your case to see if there has been medical improvement.
 The improvement needs to show that you can return to work.

-MEDICAL IMPROVEMENT RELATED TO YOUR ABILITY TO WORK
+MEDICAL IMPROVEMENT RELATED TO THE ABILITY TO WORK

 Here is an example the SSA uses which shows how why they would take away benefits due to medical improvement and the ability to work.

-For example, let’s say you win disability benefits for rheumatoid arthritis.
+For example, let’s say you win SSDI benefits for rheumatoid arthritis.
 Your lab findings were positive for this condition.
-Your doctor reported persistent swollen and tender fingers and wrists.
+Your doctor reported swollen and tender fingers and wrists.
 The medical records show your complaints of joint pain.

 MEDICAL IMPROVEMENT NOT RELATED TO YOUR ABILITY TO WORK

-Medical improvement is not related to your ability to work if there has been a decrease in the severity of your impairment, but no increase in your functional capacity to do basic work activities.
+Medical improvement is not related to your ability to work if there has been a decrease in your medical symptoms, but no increase in your functional capacity to do basic work activities.
 If there has been any medical improvement in your condition, but it is not related to your ability to do work, then your benefits will continue.

 For example, let’s say you are 65 inches tall and weigh 246 pounds when you win benefits.
-Your medical condition is venous insufficiency and persistent swelling in your legs.
-You have not been able to work, because you were not able to sit for 6 hours and you were only able to stand or walk occasionally.
-At the time of our continuing disability review, you had a vein operation that helped the edema in your legs.
+Your medical condition is venous insufficiency and swollen legs.
+You have not been able to work, because you can’t sit for 6 hours and you can only stand or walk occasionally.
+At the time of your continuing disability review, you had a vein operation that helped the edema in your legs.

 This medical improvement is not related to your ability to work, however, because your functional capacity to do basic work activities is not better.
 Nevertheless, the SSA can still take away your benefits because they can say there has been improvement.
 If there is improvement, then your benefits end.
-Learn more about how benefits end here.
+Learn how SSD benefits can end.
 It is up to you to prove that you still cannot work.

-IF SSA TAKES AWAY YOUR BENEFITS, THEN CANNON DISABILITY CAN HELP
+IF SSA TAKES AWAY YOUR BENEFITS, THEN WE CAN HELP

 No matter the savings, it is unconscionable to “save” money by taking away the benefits of individuals who need them most.
 If your case comes under review with the CDR program, then the SSA must follow specific rules.
 They must find medical improvement in order to take away your benefits.